 - You find it difficult to relax.

-Doing a PhD can at times be stressful.
-Balancing research with teaching and a social life might at some point even raise difficult questions.
+Balancing research with teaching and a social life might raise difficult questions.
 How do I say ‘no’?
 How do I set the right priorities?
 What are the factors that makes me feel stressed?
 What gives me energy and how do I retain pleasure in my work?

 In order to help you answer these questions, Erasmus University has assigned several work-life balance coaches.
 On your initiative and when it suits you best, you can contact one of these coaches and request an individual coaching session.
 The conversations will be during working hours and are strictly confidential.
 You do not have to inform your supervisor.

 Dr. Claartje van Sijl is one of these coaches.
 Claartje obtained her doctorate in Philosophy and specialises in coaching academics.
 She can discuss challenging work-life balance situations that occur in your life as a PhD candidate and help you find solutions.

 Every faculty at EUR has a Faculty Research Integrity Coordinator.
 The responsibilities of the faculty coordinators include the following:

 - stimulating a culture of integrity, and ensuring regular attention for the subject

 - stimulating awareness of the integrity code, and functioning as information point